kentbayron/kentbayron.github.io/index.md

 # Welcome

-Hola 🤝 I do bug bounties and penetration testing.
-I'm here to contribute back to the community what I've learned through my experiences.
+Hola 🤝 I'm Kent do bug bounty as a hobby and penetration testing as a profesion.
+I'm here to contribute back to the community what I've learned through my experiences and spreading the love of Hacking 🙌.